serop-ba/RUL_Estimation_With_Bayesian_NN/README.md

 ```
 ### Setup

-To install the enviroment use the following instructions:
+To install the environment, use the following instructions:
-1) create new enviroment
+1) create a new environment
 ```
 python3 -m venv venv
 ```
-2) activate the enviroment
+2) activate the environment
 ```
 .\venv\Scripts\activate
 ```